johsteffens/actinon/README.md

    * You may want to convert the image to a more common format with netpbm or similar tool (e.g. `pnmtopng`).

 ### Next Steps
    * Learn a bit about the Actinon Language: A documentation on the syntax is planned.
-For the time being you might want to glean some insight by examining [wine_glass.acn](https://github.com/johsteffens/actinon/blob/master/src_acn/wine_glass.acn), which is commented for that purpose.
+For the time being, you might want to glean some insight by examining [wine_glass.acn](https://github.com/johsteffens/actinon/blob/master/src_acn/wine_glass.acn), which is commented for that purpose.
    * Experiment with the provided scenes or try to design your own scene.
    * **Tip**: While drafting and testing your scene, switch off path tracing `path_samples = 0` and reduce direct_samples to a low value.
 E.g.  `direct_samples = 10`.
 This will yield results in seconds.